Servosila Brushless Motor Controllers

 The connectors are intentionally placed on the front side of the boards only.
 There are no connectors on the back side of the boards.
 The back side is intended for installation of a heat sink, or for attaching the boards directly to an enclosure designed to act as a heat sink.

 All the connectors are facing upwards, perpendicular to the boards.
 None of the connectors are facing sideways.
-This arrangement simplifies cable routing within cramped spaces such as cylindrical enclosures of servo drives or mobile chassis.
+This arrangement simplifies cable routing within cramped spaces such as cylindrical enclosures of servo actuators or mobile chassis.

 The SC-series controllers feature two CAN bus ports (parallel).
 This simplifies cabling of multiple controllers into a chain, for example, inside a robotic arm manipulator or a robotic chassis, and streamlines in-the-field repair or replacement process.